mkazhdan/ShapeGradientDomain/README.md

 <A NAME="NOTES"><B>NOTES</B></A><br>
 <UL>
 <LI> The code requires <A HREF="https://eigen.tuxfamily.org">Eigen</A> as a numerical solver.<BR>
 If you are using Eigen and your implementation is backed by <A HREF="https://software.intel.com/en-us/intel-mkl/">Intel's Math Kernel Library</A> (see discussion <A HREF="https://eigen.tuxfamily.org/dox/TopicUsingIntelMKL.html">here</A>), enable the <CODE>EIGEN_USE_MKL_ALL</CODE> macro by defining it in the file <CODE>PreProcessor.h</CODE>.
-(The different versions of the <A HREF="www.cs.jhu.edu/~misha/Code/ShapeGradientDomain/ShapeGradientDomain.x64.zip">Windows executables</A> are similarly compiled with the different solvers.)
+(The two versions of the <A HREF="https://www.cs.jhu.edu/~misha/Code/ShapeGradientDomain/Version2.0/ShapeGradientDomain.x64.zip">Windows executables</A> are similarly compiled with and without MKL support.)
 </UL>

 <HR>